thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 With this concept we don't have to ensure that **Java** and **Maven** (or wrong versions) is installed on the local machine of the developers.

-One container is only responsible to build the application let us call this container **Build environment container** and the other container with the microservice we will call the **production** container.
+One container is only responsible to build the application let us call this container **build environment container** and the other container with the microservice we will call the **production** container.

 * Build environment container